-This crash course boot camp prepares students for the June 8 and July 13 administration of the ACT.
-Following the format they should expect on test day, students take a full-length diagnostic test on the first day using actual ACT test questions.
+This boot camp prepares students for the June 13 and July 18 administration of the ACT.
+Following the testing format they should expect on test day, students take a full-length diagnostic test on the first day using actual ACT test questions.
 Students receive an individualized score analysis, differentiated instruction based on the results of their practice test, and valuable tips and strategies to help them navigate the most challenging problems from every section.
 Each day focuses on a different section of the test, with general test-taking tips interspersed throughout the week.
 Students assemble a helpful "cheat sheet" based on their own proficiency levels and refer to this list of helpful hints often through a series of drills and coaching sessions of varying lengths.
 As a springboard to the Saturday morning test, students receive 16 hours of intensive instruction supplemented by drills tailored to their specific areas of need.
 Students of every level of proficiency are encouraged to attend.
+One of the campers from 2019 used what they learned from the camp to improve their score by six overall points!
 No academic credit is awarded for taking this program.